 Marketing is one of the coolest, most important parts of running a successful business.
 In fact, companies spend millions of dollars on marketing campaigns, advertisements, and promotions.
 If you've ever wondered how companies reach their customers, sell their products or services, and make a profit, then Marketing is the course for you!
 The goal of this course is to provide a rigorous and comprehensive introduction to marketing practice.
 In this class, students will learn how to analyze business situations, use marketing strategies to appeal to customers, and understand the overall influence marketing has on a company's success.
-In addition, students will have the opportunity to develop their own marketing campaigns, create commercials advertisements, and even participate in focus groups and case studies.
+In addition, students will have the opportunity to develop their own marketing campaigns, create commercials and advertisements, and even participate in focus groups and case studies.
 This course will also include small group exercises, various guest speakers, and project-based assignments.
 Students in this course are eligible to earn up to 3 college credits from St. John's University.
 This is a required course for the Business Academy / CTE Pathway in Business Management and Administration.
-WBL | Work-Based Learning Full Year, 1.0 Credits, Grades 11-12 OR One Semester, 0.5 Credits, Grades 11-12 Work-Based Learning (WBL) is a course experience intended to provide students with opportunities to apply the skills and knowledge learned in previous business and general education courses within a professional work environment.
-WBL students are eligible to earn high school credit for select models of work-based learning, which allow them to interact with industry professionals in order to extend and deepen classroom work, and support the development of postsecondary and career readiness initiatives.
-Types of WBL experiences include general employment, paid and unpaid internships, job shadowing, and mentorships.
-Students must work under the guidance of a certified Work Based Learning Coordinator and meet certain hour criteria.
-0615G | College Virtual Enterprise Full Year, 1 Credit, Grades 11-12 Prerequisites: Achieving Financial Success, Business 360, and Competitive Edge CTE Pathway: Comsewogue Business Academy Capstone Course

-One Semester, 0.5 Credits, Grades 11-12

-STEAM Pathway

-Fine Arts Academy
+0615 | Virtual Enterprise - SUNY Full Year, 1 Credit, Grades 11 & 12 Prerequestite: Business 360 CTE Pathway: Comsewogue Business Academy Capstone Course

-Organized around three main areas of study: 3-D rendering, multimedia design & web design, this course emphasizes effective visual communication based on a thorough knowledge of the elements and principles of design.
-Working with state-of-the-art equipment, students will be introduced to industry-standard software such as Adobe Photoshop, Illustrator, Dreamweaver, and AutoCAD to create artwork, graphic designs, animation, and websites, and will be prepared to compete in the rapidly growing fields of web design and graphic arts.
+STEAM Pathway This advanced course is a continuation of Digital Architecture 1.
+Assignments are based on residential and commercial structures.
+However, students will apply more sophisticated elements of design to the blueprints.
+0754 | Studio in Computer GraphicsOne Semester, 0.5 Credits, Grades 11 & 12 STEAM Pathway Organized around three main areas of study: 3-D rendering, multimedia design & web design, this course emphasizes effective visual communication based on a thorough knowledge of the elements and principles of design.
+Working with state-of-theart equipment, students will be introduced to industry-standard software such as Adobe Photoshop, Illustrator, Dreamweaver, and AutoCAD to create artwork, graphic designs, animation, and websites, and will be prepared to compete in the rapidly growing fields of web design and graphic arts.